jeremychone/rust-devai/_init/doc/lua.md

 - In the `# After All` stage
   - `inputs` - The inputs sent or modified by `# Before All`
   - `outputs` - The outputs returned by the `# Output` stage
-    - Same order as `inputs` and `nil` when an item has been skipped or the output did not return anything.
+    - The same order as `inputs`, and `nil` when an item has been skipped or the output did not return anything.

 ## utils